High-order integration on regular triangulated manifolds reaches super-algebraic approximation rates through cubical re-parameterizations: Numerical experiments

-If not stated otherwise, HOSQ uses square-squeezing pull-backs of symmetric Gauss triangle rules \cite{dunavant1985high} as quadratures on $\square_2$ (Corollary~\ref{cor:pull}~\ref{Q2}).
-Similarly, for DCG, we also make use of symmetric Gauss triangle rules of the same degree as used in HOSQ.
+If not stated otherwise, HOVE uses square-squeezing pull-backs of symmetric Gauss triangle rules \cite{dunavant1985high} as quadratures on $\square_2$ (Corollary~\ref{cor:pull}~\ref{Q2}).
+Similarly, for DCG, we also make use of symmetric Gauss triangle rules of the same degree as used in HOVE.